SumayaAlam19/Assignment1/README.md

 ## T1A2-11 help file

 **Installation**
 First of all you need a desktop or a laptop computer to run this application.
 A mobile or a tablet is not suitable for this.

-Windows:
-* To download Ubuntu go to https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab

-* In PowerShell running as Admin Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-* If it's complaining about the feature not being enabled.

-* In the Ubuntu window run the following: apt policy ruby

-* If the output looks like this: ruby:Candidate: 1:2.5.1

-* Then you are good to run: sudo apt install ruby
+Please make sure you have ruby 2.5.1 version.

 * Open Terminal app

 * Clone [Git repository](https://github.com/SumayaAlam19/Assignment1)
-run build.sh
+* run build.sh
 * change to the dist folder
 * Run SA_Photography.rb in Terminal